Soft Cut-Out Sugar Cookies with Cream Cheese Frosting

-These Soft Cut-Out Sugar Cookies with Cream Cheese Frosting are easy to make and don’t require any dough chilling.
+These Frosted Sugar Cookies are easy to make and don’t require any dough chilling.
 The perfect cookie for any holiday!

 One thing that I love about this time of year is the cookies.
 Or more specifically, soft cut-out sugar cookies.
 There’s something so fun about decorating sugar cookies around this time of year, so I thought it would be the perfect time to share this recipe with you.